NahyeonAn/pyAPEP/docs/source/Examples.rst

    CO2_iso_ = lambda P,T: CO2_iso(P)
    CH4_iso_ = lambda P,T: CH4_iso(P)

-**Then, we need mixture isotherm function to simulate PSA process for three components.
-Here we define the carbon dioxide and methane mixture isotherm with** :py:mod:`isofit.IAST`. **The developed mixture isotherm is used to newly define the mixture isotherm that can be utilized in a real PSA simulation.**
+Then, we need mixture isotherm function to simulate PSA process for all components.
+Here we define the carbon dioxide and methane mixture isotherm with :py:mod:`isofit.IAST`. **The developed mixture isotherm is used to newly define the mixture isotherm that can be utilized in a real PSA simulation.**

 .. code-block:: python